microsoft/AcademicContent/Azure University Tour/MachineLearningHOL/README.md

 <a name="Exercise3"></a>
 ## Exercise 3: Download a dataset and prepare a Jupyter notebook ##

 In this exercise, you will copy a dataset and a Jupyter file from GitHub to a new /notebooks/BnB directory on your DSVM.
-These files will be used to perform the ML practice in a Jupyter notebook in Exercise 4.
+These files will be used to run machine learning algorithms in a Jupyter notebook in Exercise 4.

 Perform the following procedures in the X2Go session window that is connected to the DSVM hosted on Azure.

 ### Step 1: Copying and decompressing the dataset ###
-1. In the DSVM, open a terminal emulator by clicking on the appropriate icon at the bottom of the screen.
+1. In the DSVM, open a terminal emulator (or shell) by clicking on the appropriate icon at the bottom of the screen.

 ![term](images/term.jpg "DSVM")

-2. At the command prompt in the terminal emulator, create and switch to a new directory named **BnB** within the **~/notebooks** directory by entering the following three commands, one at a time:
+2. At the command prompt in the shell, create and switch to a new directory named **BnB** within the **~/notebooks** directory by entering the following three commands, one at a time:

 ```
-cd notebooks
+cd notebooks // change directory to "notebooks"
-mkdir BnB
+mkdir BnB    // make new directory called "BnB"
-cd BnB
+cd BnB       // change directory to "BnB"
 ```

+**Note:** On Linux all commands and directory names are case-sensitive.

 3. In the DSVM, open a web browser by clicking on the appropriate icon at the bottom of the screen.